-Horton, a Republican, was the representative for Ohio's 11th congressional district from 1861 to 1863.
+Horton was the representative for Ohio’s 11th congressional district and was a Republican.
+He served from 1861 to 1863.

 From Dec 1855 to Mar 1863, Horton missed 534 of 1,915 roll call votes, which is 27.9%.
 This is on par with the median of 27.9% among the lifetime records of representatives serving in Mar 1863.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1855-Mar 1856||177||64||36.2%||75th|

 |Dec 1856-Mar 1857||231||20||8.7%||27th|

 |Dec 1858-Mar 1859||196||24||12.2%||34th|